-Deal with administrative complaints, like delay or poor service. (see complaints about your claim)
+Deal with administrative complaints, such as delay or poor service (see Complaints about your claim)

-Consider changes of circumstances which have taken place since the decision was made - you may be able to make a new benefit claim.
+Consider changes of circumstances which have taken place since the decision was made.
+You may be able to make a new benefit or tax credit claim.

-For information about what happens when your appeal is received by the Tribunal Service (England, Scotland and Wales) or Appeals Service (Northern Ireland), see Turn2us information on First Tier Tribunal Appeals.
+For information about what happens when your appeal is received by the Tribunal Service (England, Scotland and Wales), or Appeals Service (Northern Ireland), see our First Tier Tribunal Appeals guide.

 If you appeal against an Employment and Support Allowance (ESA decision), you can ask to be paid ESA whilst you await the decision, (unless you went on to Universal Credit while you were waiting for your mandatory reconsideration decision).
 You don't need to make a fresh claim for ESA.
 You will be paid at the Assessment Phase rate while you are waiting for the Tribunal.